pramnora/python/frameworks/streamlit/website/README.md

 -----

-# Streamlit web sites...
+# Creating web sites using Streamlit...
-## Concerning site structure/and, also, specific page order/numbering
+## Concerning web site structure/and, also, specific page order/numbering

 In order to create a web site using Streamlit...;
 one has to pay careful attention how to structure your site/